Jeep Compass

-The Jeep Compass is a compact crossover SUV introduced for the 2007 model year, and is currently in its second generation.
+The Jeep Compass is a compact crossover SUV, introduced in 2006 for the 2007 model year.
 The first generation Compass and Patriot, its rebadged variant, were among Jeep's first crossover SUVs.
 The second-generation Compass debuted in September 2016 in Brazil and at the Los Angeles International Auto Show in November 2016, sharing a modified platform with the Renegade.
 It is positioned between the smaller Renegade and the larger Cherokee globally or the Commander in South America.
+The third-generation Compass debuted in May 2025, built on the STLA Medium by Stellantis, shared with other PSA Groupe vehicles.

 Concept

-Four years prior to the introduction of the production Jeep Compass, a concept vehicle with the same name had its world premiere in Detroit at the 2002 North American International Auto Show.
+Four years before the introduction of the production Jeep Compass, a concept vehicle with the same name had its world premiere in Detroit at the 2002 North American International Auto Show.
 It featured a two-door body, all-wheel drive and a 3.7-liter V6 engine.

 The 3.7 L Power-Tech V6 engine from the Jeep Liberty was not available in the new Compass for 2007, though the production model Compass kept the concept car's styling cues and some of its features.
 The production model Compass also had four doors instead of the two doors on the concept car.

-First generation (MK49; 2007)
+First generation (MK49; 2006)

 Jeep debuted the production version of the Compass at the 2006 North American International Auto Show in January.
 The first Compass was assembled on 30 May 2006, in Belvidere, Illinois, where the Dodge Neon was produced.

 The Compass did not carry the "Trail Rated" badge found on other SUVs in the Jeep family for the 2007-2010 model years, but received the "Trail Rated" badge for the 2011 model year.
 The Compass targets first-time Jeep buyers and those who drive primarily on paved roads.

 The Compass and Patriot are both based on the DaimlerChrysler/Mitsubishi GS platform.
 These vehicles are differentiated by their styling and marketing: The Patriot is a traditionally styled 4-door Jeep wagon, while the Compass has a softer hatchback look, similar to the Dodge Caliber.

 2011 facelift

-For 2011, Jeep redesigned the Compass to more closely resemble the Grand Cherokee, while keeping its own identity.
-The 2011 Jeep Compass also receives a revised suspension for better handling, a revised interior with more standard equipment, and more option packages including a Freedom Drive II Off-Road Package which includes a continuously variable transmission fitted with a low-range setting, all-terrain tires inside 17-inch aluminum wheels, skid plates, a four-wheel-drive system, and an increase ground clearance of a full inch.
+For 2011, Jeep redesigned the Compass to more closely resemble the Grand Cherokee.
+The 2011 Jeep Compass also received a revised suspension for better handling, a revised interior with more standard equipment, and more option packages including a Freedom Drive II Off-Road Package which includes a continuously variable transmission fitted with a low-range setting, all-terrain tires inside 17-inch aluminum wheels, skid plates, a four-wheel-drive system, and an increase ground clearance of a full inch.

 A special edition Compass model commemorated Jeep's 70th anniversary in 2011, and included various upgrades, special interiors, badges, wheels, and was available in only three exterior colors: Bronze Star, Bright Silver, and Black.